Is Shark Exchange Legal In India: Legitimacy & Regulatory Risks

 And after that comes an even more important concern: If it is operating here, does that automatically make it safe?

-In India, crypto operates in a space that is neither fully banned nor fully regulated like the stock market.
-It is taxed.
-It is monitored for anti-money-laundering compliance.
+In India, crypto operates in a space that is neither fully banned nor comprehensively regulated in the manner of traditional financial markets.

 But it is not supervised by a dedicated crypto regulator in the same way SEBI regulates stock brokers or exchanges.